 - Apply online

 - Complete online training and submit training certificate to DSS office.
-Print out the certificate at the end of the training and turn in a copy to the DSS office.
+Please scan and email the certificate to firstname.lastname@example.org.
 Click here to access the training.
 It is important to click on the Slide Show tab and view From Beginning.

 - Review the On-Campus Employment Handbook, and complete I-9 and W-4 paperwork for the Student Employment Office (RAMS 112).
 Important note, you cannot get paid without the I-9.
 These forms may be downloaded from the Student Employment webpage but must be returned in person to the Student Employment Office.